Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q55.
 According to the PEP 8 coding style guidelines, how should constant values be named in Python?

-- [ ] `in camel case without using underscores to separate words -- e.g. maxValue = 255`
+- [ ] in camel case without using underscores to separate words -- e.g. `maxValue = 255`
-- [ ] `in lowercase with underscores to separate words -- e.g. max_value = 255`
+- [ ] in lowercase with underscores to separate words -- e.g. `max_value = 255`
-- [x] `in all caps with underscores separating words -- e.g. MAX_VALUE = 255`
+- [x] in all caps with underscores separating words -- e.g. `MAX_VALUE = 255`
-- [ ] `in mixed case without using underscores to separate words -- e.g. MaxValue = 255`
+- [ ] in mixed case without using underscores to separate words -- e.g. `MaxValue = 255`

 #### Q56.
-Describe the functionality of a deque
+Describe the functionality of a deque.

-- [ ] `A deque adds items to one side and remove items from the other side.`
+- [ ] A deque adds items to one side and remove items from the other side.
-- [ ] `A deque adds items to either or both sides, but only removes items from the top.`
+- [ ] A deque adds items to either or both sides, but only removes items from the top.
-- [x] `A deque adds items at either or both ends, and remove items at either or both ends.`
+- [x] A deque adds items at either or both ends, and remove items at either or both ends.
-- [ ] `A deque adds items only to the top, but remove from either or both sides.`
+- [ ] A deque adds items only to the top, but remove from either or both sides.

 #### Q57.
 What is the correct syntax for creating a variable that is bound to a set?